syncfusion-content/asp.netmvc-docs/aspnetmvc/Tab/Behavior-Settings.md

 The following code example is used to render the Tab widget with state maintenance.

-1. Add the following code in your view page for Tabstatemaintenance.
+1. Add the following code in your view page for Tab state maintenance.

    ~~~ cshtml